tobixdev/rdf-fusion/README.md

 The license files of Oxigraph at the moment of the fork can be found in [oxigraph_license](./misc/oxigraph_license).

-## Contributing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in RDF Fusion by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

 ## Acknowledgements

 The project started as a fork from [Oxigraph](https://github.com/oxigraph/oxigraph), a graph database written in Rust